TRAC (programming language)

-TRAC (for Text Reckoning And Compiling) Language is a programming language developed between 1959–1964 by Calvin Mooers and first implemented on the PDP-1 in 1964 by L. Peter Deutsch.
+TRAC (for Text Reckoning And Compiling) Language is a programming language developed between 1959 and 1964 by Calvin Mooers and first implemented on the PDP-1 in 1964 by L. Peter Deutsch.
 It was one of three "first languages" recommended by Ted Nelson in Computer Lib.
 TRAC T64 was used until at least 1984, when Mooers updated it to TRAC T84.

 Language description

 TRAC is a purely text-based language — a kind of macro language.
 Unlike traditional ad hoc macro languages of the time, such as those found in assemblers, TRAC is well planned, consistent, and in many senses complete.
-It has explicit input and output operators, unlike the typical implicit I/O at the outermost macro level, which makes it simultaneously simpler and more versatile than older macro languages.
+It has explicit input and output operators, unlike the typical implicit input/output (I/O) at the outermost macro level, which makes it simultaneously simpler and more versatile than older macro languages.